 Cookie-based devices are preferable because they are a more accurate way to target users than cross-devices.
 However, cross-device targeting can also work if you need more data from cookies.

-Mustafa Niazi is a blogging addict, a tech fanatic, and a SEO executive.
+Mustafa Niazi is a blogging addict, a tech fanatic, and a SEO specialist.